obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 #### Alpha Goals

 1. Provide Initial infrastructure to support CCI Driver Plugins and k8s Deployments requiring CCI Drivers after scheduling
-2. Support seamless k8s start ( no plugins required) through the intermediate CCI CPU management policy (functionality will be moved in beta to None and Static policies)
-3. Support standard pod deployments not requiring CCI Drivers through CPU Manager: best-effort QoS(stretch goal will include static handling of burstable and guaranteed QoS)
+2. Provide a feature gate to enable CCI Manager.
+The feature will require CPU Manager policy set to None.
+3. Provide a CCI test driver which can demonstrate CCI Driver implementation requirementes and several resource management use-cases for cpu and memory.
+4. Provide documntation of the CCI Manager and the provided test driver plus illustration of the currenlty covered use-cases.
+5. Support seamless k8s start.
-4. CCI Driver results passed to CPU Manager (i.e Resource sets) have to support cpusets and memory affinity, ..
+6. CCI Driver results (cpusets and memory affinity) are passed back to kubelet and allocated.
-5. Consistent on-none state handling between CCI Driver and CPU Manager (race-free)
+7. Handle resource management state for cpu and memory through CCI.
-6. Support proper fail mechanisms of Pods if CCI driver is not available - Error message + retry
+8. Support proper fail mechanisms of Pods if CCI driver is not available - Error message + retry
-7. Continue cluster operation if CCI driver is not available
+9. Continue cluster operation if CCI driver is not available
-8. Podspecs:  Will be able to support current pod specs.
+10. Podspecs:  Will be able to support current pod specs.
 While there may be additional extensibility in the future, the current pod specs will still work.